Rasmuskrogh/eric-shoeffler/README.md

-## Erik Schoeffler – Website
+## Eric Schoeffler – Website

-This is the source code for Erik Schoeffler's official website, built with Next.js and internationalization (multi-language) support via `next-intl`.
-The website presents content including a homepage, schedule, media, and information about Erik.
+This is the source code for Eric Schoeffler's official website, built with Next.js and internationalization (multi-language) support via `next-intl`.
+The website presents content including a homepage, schedule, media, and information about Eric.

 ### Technical Overview